Eric Wisch, Chair

-Phase one of construction on the Keeper's House started in August.
+Phase one of construction on the Keeper's House started in August of 2018.
 This first phase will provide a weathertight “shell” for the building; a new roof, windows, siding, repointed chimneys, and structural reinforcements.

 Great party!
 On July 2, 2019, some 180 people celebrated the official launch of our capital campaign at Woods Hole Golf Club.